MichaelRendall/anderson-news/README.md

-# Test Project for Storm Ideas
+# Anderson News

+Mock front-end project created with React and SCSS

-To run this project please download the code and then run
+Please download the code and then run

 `npm install`